The importance of invoices

-When choosing an invoicing software for your business, you shouldn’t base your decision solely on the fact that you are required to issue invoices for your sales.
-You should also consider the other benefits that invoicing software can provide for your business.
+Therefore, you shouldn’t choose an invoicing software based solely on the fact that you’re required to issue invoices.
+You should also consider the other benefits that the software can provide for your business.

-This article explains the importance of invoices as a tax obligation, but also for business control over your taxes, cash flow, and management decisions.Start invoicing for free
+This article explains the importance of invoices as a fiscal and tax obligation, but also for business control over your taxes, cash flow and management decisions.Start invoicing for free

-Therefore, both self-employed workers and companies can use their invoices for record-keeping purposes and to declare their income to the tax authorities.
+Therefore, both self-employed workers and companies can use their invoices to declare their income to the tax authorities.

-If you run a business, you can also manage your invoicing to be able to control your taxes, payments, purchases, and decisions.
+If you run a business, you'll also need to manage your billing to be able to control your taxes, payments and purchases.

-Invoicing software can help you keep track of how much tax you’ll need to pay.
-Some invoicing software includes accounting features such as the sales tax report which outlines the tax accrued from sales and the input tax from purchases.
-From this report, you’ll be able to see how much you will owe the tax authorities, or how much will be refunded to you.
+Invoicing software can help you keep track of how much VAT you'll need to pay.
+Most invoicing software includes a VAT Report which outlines the VAT accrued from sales and the input VAT from purchases.
+From this report, you can find the difference in the two amounts to see how much you'll owe to HMRC, or how much will be refunded to you.

-This is important to keep track of throughout your tax reporting period to make sure that you’re not handed a large tax bill that will negatively impact your cash flow.
+This is important to keep track of throughout your VAT reporting period to make sure that you are not handed an extortionate VAT bill.

-In addition, if you’re a registered corporation, you can also keep track of corporate tax.
-Invoicing software will make it easier for you to find the information needed for your corporation tax return and calculate your tax bill.
+In addition, if you are a registered company, there are benefits to invoicing for keeping track of corporation tax.
+Invoicing software will make it easier for you to find the information needed for your company tax return and calculate your tax bill.

-Another benefit to invoicing is to control your incoming and outgoing payments.
-Regardless of whether you’re a freelancer or a corporation, keeping track of your cash flow can help keep your business in a healthy financial state.
+Another benefit of invoicing for business management is the ability to control collections and payments.
+Regardless of your business structure, keeping an eye on your incoming and outgoing cash can keep your business in a healthy financial state.

-It’s important to regularly check which invoices have been paid, and which invoices are overdue and require follow-up.
-Invoicing software can assist you in making sure that no invoices are overlooked.
+Therefore, you should always be able to check which invoices have been paid, and which are overdue and require further attention.
+Invoicing software can make sure that none of these details are missed.

-Invoicing software, like SumUp Invoices, can help you download a customer account statement, which includes the amount invoiced, the amount paid, and the remaining balance due.
-This can help your customer settle any outstanding balance quickly, without having to search for an old invoice.
+Invoicing software, like SumUp Invoices, can help you download a customer account statement, which includes the amount invoiced, the amount paid and the remaining balance.
+This can help your customer settle any outstanding balance quickly, without having to rummage through old emails to find an invoice.

-This way, you can easily claim those invoices that have not been collected.
-You can also use these findings to determine which customers are good payers and which are not.
-If a customer regularly pays invoices late, you should consider stricter payment terms.
+This way, you can easily collect payments on overdue invoices.
+You can also use these findings to determine which clients are good payers and which are not.
+For the latter, you may consider stricter payment terms.

-Invoicing can also help a business make important management decisions about its future activities.
-If your business is involved in several different projects, invoicing can help you determine which projects you invoice the most and which projects are not making an impact.
+Invoicing can also help a business make important decisions about its future activities.
+If your business is engaged in several different activities, invoicing can help you determine which activity you invoice the most and which activities are not making a lot of money.

-From there, you can determine which activities you should focus more on, and spend more time and money improving.
-Alternatively, you can also make decisions about which activities to stop spending money on or eliminate entirely.
+Using this data, you can determine which areas you should focus more on, and spend more time and money improving.
+Alternatively, you can also make decisions about which activities to drop.

-SumUp Invoices is invoicing software that can help your business issue professional invoices and manage your finances.
+SumUp Invoices is software that can help your business issue professional invoices and manage your business finances.